AlexDC-2003/research_project_noisy_wbc/README.md

 The goal of this code is to evaluate how hardware-level imperfections (specifically two-qubit gate depolarizing noise) affect the failure probability of the protocol under three adversarial models: no faulty, sender (S) faulty, and receiver (R0) faulty.

+This thesis and repository are part of [Research Project 2025](https://github.com/TU-Delft-CSE/Research-Project), conducted at the [Faculty of Electrical Engineering, Mathematics and Computer Science](http://tudelft.nl/ewi), [Delft University of Technology](https://www.tudelft.nl/).

 ---

 ## 📦 Repository Structure